 Note.
-Booth at least 6 by 6 by 7 feet are recommended.
+Booth at least 6 by 6 by 7 feet is recommended.

-Every booth made of sheet iron or asbestos sheathing shell have its frame constructed of not less than $1\frac{1}{4} \ge 1\frac{1}{4}$ by 3-16 inch steel angles or tees, properly braced to secure rigidity, and securely riveted or bolted at joints.
-The sheathing shall be not less than No. 20 U. S. gauge sheet iron or $\frac{1}{4}$ inch hard asbestos wood or lumber, securely riveted or bolted to the frame.
+Every booth made of sheet iron or asbestos sheathing shall have its frame constructed of not less than 11⁄2 x 11⁄2 by 3-16 inch steel angles or tees, properly braced to secure rigidity, and securely rivited or bolted at joints.
+The sheathing shall be not less than No. 20 U. S. gauge sheet iron or 1⁄4 inch hard asbestos lumber, securely riveted or bolted to the frame.
 No sheet metal booth shall be placed nearer to any combustible partition, wall, or ceiling, than 12 inches.